 The first thing I said when I opened the big, thick, gold Nikon box was, “wow!”

 Design and Build

 The Prostars are an impressive binocular on many levels.
 They exude quality and they are simply huge for a 7x50.
-They look immensely rugged and rather military.
+They look very tough and rather military.

 The Prostars’ prism housings and barrels (cast as one piece) are oversized, probably to help with stray light.
-The barrels are 70mm in diameter at the objective and are marked with the hallmark red ring (without it they are the similar “Tropic” model) that the 15x70s have too.
+The barrels are 70mm in diameter at the objective and are marked with the hallmark red ring (without it they are the similar ‘Tropical’ model – see above) that the 10x70 SPs (and confusingly the 18x70s) have too.
 That oversized body is heavy, at about 1.5 kg